Murray the K

-Murray Kaufman (February 14, 1922 – February 21, 1982), professionally known as Murray the K, was an influential New York City rock and roll impresario and disc jockey of the 1950s, '60s and '70s.
+Murray Kaufman (February 14, 1922 – February 21, 1982), professionally known as Murray the K, was a New York City rock and roll impresario and disc jockey of the 1950s, 1960s and 1970s.
 During the early days of Beatlemania, he frequently referred to himself as the fifth Beatle.

 Early life

 Murray Kaufman came from a show business family: his mother, Jean, played piano in vaudeville and wrote music and his aunt was a character actress on the stage and in film.
 He was a child actor—an extra—in several 1930s Hollywood films.
 He attended Peekskill Military Academy, a military boarding school, and he was later inducted into the United States Army where he arranged entertainment for the troops.
 Following the war, he put together shows in the Catskills' "Borscht Belt", also doing warm-ups for the headline performers.